dscho/pagefind-xkcd-demo/content/comics/2008-12-8-simultaneous.md

 title: "Simultaneous"
 num: 514
 alt: >-
   I'm leaving you for your twin.
 He's more mature than you by now.
 img: https://imgs.xkcd.com/comics/simultaneous.png
 ---
-Male: "Mmm, simultaneous orgasms"

-Female: "That wasn't simultaneous"
+[Cueball and Megan are in bed.]

+Cueball: Mmm, simultaneous orgasms.

+Megan: That wasn't simultaneous.

-Male: "Huh?
-It totally was!"
+Cueball: Huh?
+It totally was!

+[Caption below the panel:]

-A common disagreement when one of you is doing all the moving
+A common disagreement when one of you is doing all the moving.